-The built-in plug-ins are packaged with the NetVault Backup software, and automatically installed on the respective machines when you install the NetVault Backup Server and Client software.
+The built-in plug-ins are packaged with the NetVault software, and automatically installed on the respective machines when you install the NetVault Server and Client software.

-NetVault Backup offers the following types of built-in plug-ins:
+NetVault offers the following types of built-in plug-ins:

-- NetVault Backup Plug-in for FileSystem (Plug-in for FileSystem): The Plug-in for FileSystem protects critical file system data, and minimizes downtime by allowing you to restore full volumes, individual partitions, or individual directories and files quickly and reliably with minimal interaction. - NetVault Backup Plug-in for Consolidation (Plug-in for Consolidation): The Plug-in for Consolidation lets you create a composite saveset by combining a Full Backup and its associated Incremental Backups.
+- NetVault Plug-in for FileSystem (Plug-in for FileSystem): The Plug-in for FileSystem protects critical file system data, and minimizes downtime by allowing you to restore full volumes, individual partitions, or individual directories and files quickly and reliably with minimal interaction. - NetVault Plug-in for Consolidation (Plug-in for Consolidation): The Plug-in for Consolidation lets you create a composite saveset by combining a Full Backup and its associated Incremental Backups.
 You can use this consolidated saveset as the base for subsequent Incremental Backups.
 The Plug-in for Consolidation does not back up data from a client; it just creates a composite set from existing savesets.

-- NetVault Backup Plug-in for Data Copy (Plug-in for Data Copy): The Plug-in for Data Copy lets you create one or more copies of backups for off-site storage and disaster recovery purposes.
-The Plug-in for Data Copy does not back up data from a client; it just creates a copy of an existing backup. - NetVault Backup Plug-in for Databases (Plug-in for Databases): The Plug-in for Databases protects system data (such as configuration files, system settings, backup indexes, backup media information, job schedule, license keys, and other data) stored in the NetVault Database.
-You can use this backup to recover a functional NetVault Backup Server after a failure. - NetVault Backup Plug-in for Raw Devices (Plug-in for Raw Devices): The Plug-in for Raw Devices protects data stored on physical disks.
-The plug-in lets you recover the Master Boot Record (MBR), system partitions, and individual user partitions from a point-and-click user interface without writing any complex scripts. - Quest NetVault Backup Plug-in for Rapid Data Access (Plug-in for RDA): The Plug-in for RDA lets you use the client-side and inline deduplication capabilities that are available in other products, such as the Quest DR Series system of deduplication appliances and the software-defined Quest QoreStor storage devices (Linux only).
+- NetVault Plug-in for Data Copy (Plug-in for Data Copy): The Plug-in for Data Copy lets you create one or more copies of backups for off-site storage and disaster recovery purposes.
+The Plug-in for Data Copy does not back up data from a client; it just creates a copy of an existing backup. - NetVault Plug-in for Databases (Plug-in for Databases): The Plug-in for Databases protects system data (such as configuration files, system settings, backup indexes, backup media information, job schedule, licenses, and other data) stored in the NetVault Database.
+You can use this backup to recover a functional NetVault Server after a failure. - NetVault Plug-in for Raw Devices (Plug-in for Raw Devices): The Plug-in for Raw Devices protects data stored on physical disks.
+The plug-in lets you recover the Master Boot Record (MBR), system partitions, and individual user partitions from a point-and-click user interface without writing any complex scripts. - Quest NetVault Plug-in for Rapid Data Access (Plug-in for RDA): The Plug-in for RDA lets you use the client-side and inline deduplication capabilities that are available in other products, such as the Quest DR Series system of deduplication appliances and the software-defined Quest QoreStor storage devices (Linux only). - NetVault Plug-in for Encryption (Plug-in for Encryption): The Plug-in for Encryption lets you choose from three encryption algorithms CAST-128, CAST-256, and AES-256 to encrypt and transfer data across the network to the backup device, where the data remains encrypted until restored to the client.

-For more information about built-in plug-ins, see the Quest NetVault Backup Plug-in for FileSystem User's Guide and Quest NetVault Backup Built-in Plug-ins User's Guide.
+For more information about built-in plug-ins, see the Quest NetVault Plug-in for FileSystem User's Guide and Quest NetVault Built-in Plug-ins User's Guide.